theresa-de-ocampo/azure-documentation/01-continuously-deploy-containers.md

 ## 8. Write the YML file for the Release Stage

 - Use the Service Connection that you created from <a href="#7-create-an-azure-resource-manager-service-connection-for-the-deployment-stage">step #7</a>.

+## What happens if the client secret for the Docker Service Registry Connection has expired?

+- As soon as Azure DevOps reaches the task for pushing a docker image, it will throw _"unauthorized: Invalid clientid or client secret."_
+- Delete the expired secret and create a new one at the App Registrations.
+- Edit the Service Connection, and hit save.
+It's okay if no actual changes were made.
+While saving, it will automatically refresh the service connection credentials.